 Common Existing Hot Press Adhesives

-Here are some of the most common types of hot press adhesives:
+Here are some of the most common types of hot-press adhesives:

 Polyvinyl alcohol (PVA)